ros2-rust/ros2_rust/README.md

 This project is still in early development stage.
 It's just a step toward a first class Rust support in ROS2.

+## Features

+The current set of features include:
+- Generation of all builtin ROS types
+- Support for publishers and subscriptions
+- Tunable QoS settings

+## What's missing?

+Lots of things!
+- An ament build type for Cargo.
+The current examples use CMake to install and build the binaries... and it's really ugly.
+- Component nodes
+- Clients and services
+- Tests
+- Documentation

 ### Limitations

 - messages are deep-copied and this can be terribly inefficient for big messages like images; the current solution leverages C typesupport implementations and might benefits from a direct serialization/deserialization